 The same painstaking attention to detail that goes into the making of our books goes into the making of our merch.
 We sampled nearly two dozen shirts before we landed on Next Level Apparel’s premium ringspun cotton crew.

 Not only do these tees look good and feel good, they come from a good company.
 That’s important to us, too.
 Next Level Apparel is known for its emphasis on social responsibility (aka sustainable and ethical business practices).
-They’re committed to ensuring fair labor practices, humane supply-chain conditions, and responsible sourcing.
-On the environmental and community do-gooder fronts, they’re partnered with City of Hope, providing T-shirts for fundraising events, and they have shrunk their impact on the planet, reducing fabric waste by 1.5 million pounds.
+They’re committed to ensuring fair labor practices, humane supply-chain conditions, and responsible sourcing, and reducing fabric waste (which they've done by 1.5 million pounds in recent years).
 Put it simply, there's a lot to love about this tee – even before we make it our own.

 THE SCREEN PRINTER

-Since its humble beginnings out of a Bernal Heights utility room in 1976, to today’s roomy industrial space (and attached art gallery) in SoMa, screen printer Babylon Burning has become an ink-stained institution in San Francisco.
-Their loyal clientele includes hundreds of local businesses, nonprofits, and tech companies and, of course, us.
+Since its humble beginnings out of a Bernal Heights utility room in 1976, to today’s roomy industrial space (and attached art gallery) in SoMa, Babylon Burning has become an ink-stained institution in San Francisco.
 As the city’s oldest screen printer, they've survived bubbles, busts, recessions, earthquakes, and major social changes.
 But one thing that’s stayed the same is the printing process itself, which is still done almost completely manually.